 - Blue tint to the skin or lips

-- Fever, especially in a baby under three months (a fever of 100.4°F (38°C) or higher in infants under three months, warrants immediate medical attention.
+- Fever, especially in a baby under three months, warrants immediate medical attention.
+A fever is a temperature of 100.4°F (38°C) or higher taken rectally in a baby.

 - Fewer wet diapers than usual